 The Deluxe Editions are close to the price you’d pay if you bought the three volumes contained within them individually.
 Since they are hardcover and have a larger format, you definitely get more for your money with the Deluxe Editions.

 Final thoughts: Are the Berserk Deluxe Editions worth it?

 Without a shadow of doubt, yes.
 Even though they are slower to release, I have nothing negative to say about the Berserk Deluxe Edition volumes themselves.
-They are beautifully made and, in my opinion, they are the best way to experience and read Berserk by far.
+They are beautifully made, one of the best hardcover editions, and the best way to experience and read Berserk by far.